India News | Jharkhand CM Wins Trust Vote in Assembly, Accuses BJP of Creating an Atmosphere of Civil War | LatestLY

-Ranchi (Jharkhand) [India], September 5 (ANI): Jharkhand Chief Minister Hemant Soren on Monday won the trust vote in the State Assembly and slammed Bharatiya Janta Party (BJP) for creating an atmosphere of civil war and want to fan riots to win polls.
+Ranchi (Jharkhand) [India], September 5 (ANI): Jharkhand Chief Minister Hemant Soren on Monday won the trust vote in the State Assembly and slammed Bharatiya Janta Party (BJP) for creating an atmosphere of civil war and riots with an aim to win polls.

 Stating that obstacles are being presented before the state government, Soren said in the Assembly, "The manner in which obstacles are being presented before our Government.
 Three of our MLAs are in Bengal.
 The onus of poaching (of MLAs) in Bengal lies on Assam Chief Minister Himanta Biswa Sarma.
 They don't cooperate with the Police going to those states to probe this."